The Average Lawyer Bills 2.9 Hours a Day. The Other Five Aren't Vacation.

 What changes: Associates ask a question and get a synthesized answer with citations to the firm’s own documents.
 In minutes, not hours.

-An RFP arrives, and someone in BD emails the partners asking who has relevant experience.
-Responses come in gradually over days but are often incomplete.
-The firm’s billing system precisely tracks which matters were won, which clients expanded, and which practice areas cross-sell effectively.
-However, that data is never integrated into the pitch process.
-Each pitch requires 6 to 10 hours of compilation.
-Lateral hires can’t showcase the firm’s full history for 12 to 18 months because they have no way to access it.
+When an RFP (Request for Proposal) arrives, someone in the Business Development (BD) team emails the partners to inquire about relevant experience.
+Responses come in gradually over several days, but they are often incomplete.
+The firm’s billing system accurately tracks which matters were won, which clients have expanded, and which practice areas effectively cross-sell.
+However, this data is never included in the proposal process.
+Preparing each RFP response takes between 6-10 hours.
+Additionally, lateral hires cannot access the firm’s full history for 12-18 months, which limits their ability to showcase the firm’s capabilities.

 What changes: The firm’s complete relevant experience surfaces in minutes.
-Laterals pitch confidently from week one.
+Laterals respond to RFPs confidently from week one.

 The 9 pm time entry marathon.

-An attorney finishes a long day and sits down to review what they worked on.
-Was that research 1.5 hours or 2?
-Which matter was that phone call charged to?
-Attorneys who delay entering their time by just one day lose 10% of billable hours.
-Delay it a week, and the loss jumps to 25%.
-The average lawyer bills 2.9 hours out of an 8-hour workday.
-Not because they’re working less, but because the rest escapes their recall, is rounded conservatively, or entries are never made.
+After a long day, an attorney sits down to review their work.
+They wonder whether that research took 1.5 hours or 2.
+They try to recall which matter the phone call was billed to.
+Attorneys who delay entering their time by just one day can lose up to 10% of their billable hours.
+If they wait a week, the loss can increase to 25%.
+According to Thomson Reuters’ 2023 Report on the State of the Legal Market, the average lawyer bills only 2.9 hours out of an 8-hour workday.
+This isn’t due to working less; rather, a portion of their time slips their memory, is conservatively rounded, or never gets recorded at all.

 The partner meeting that runs on contested numbers.